Principle of indifference: Cards

 A standard deck contains 52 cards, each given a unique label in an arbitrary fashion, i.e. arbitrarily ordered.
 We draw a card from the deck; applying the principle of indifference, we assign each of the possible outcomes a probability of 1/52.

+Criticism

-This example, more than the others, shows the difficulty of actually applying the principle of indifference in real situations.
+The deck-of-cards example, more than the others, shows the difficulty of actually applying the principle of indifference in real situations.
 What we really mean by the phrase "arbitrarily ordered" is simply that we don't have any information that would lead us to favor a particular card.
 In actual practice, this is rarely the case: a new deck of cards is certainly not in arbitrary order, and neither is a deck immediately after a hand of cards.
 In practice, we therefore shuffle the cards; this does not destroy the information we have, but instead (hopefully) renders our information practically unusable, although it is still usable in principle.
 In fact, some expert blackjack players can track aces through the deck; for them, the condition for applying the principle of indifference is not satisfied.